Best Place to Stay in Atlanta: Best Areas & Accommodation

 When to Visit Atlanta

-Atlanta can be visited all year long since there are always festivals or special events happening around the city.
+Atlanta can be visited all year long since there are always festivals or special events around the city.
 Winters are pretty mild for the most part, so even visiting during the coldest months is an option.
 Hotel prices are also lower around this time as long as it’s not around the holidays.

 Summer can get hot and humid, so I don’t recommend coming in May through August unless there is a specific event happening that you want to attend.
 Fall and spring are the best times for the best weather and smaller crowds.